50 Best Travel Shows Of All-Time

 19. Worth It

 The popular Buzzfeed series "Worth It" offers three different and simultaneous perspectives on the worldwide dining scene in each episode.
-The show has the three hosts Steven Lim, Andrew Ilnyckyj, and Adam Bianchi as they order three different dishes from a range of price points at varying destinations.
-This can entail from a cheap cup of coffee to designer espresso costing hundreds of dollars while on a visit to Tokyo.
+The show has the three hosts, Steven Lim, Andrew Ilnyckyj, and Adam Bianchi, order three different dishes from a range of price points at varying destinations.
+This can entail a cheap cup of coffee or designer espresso costing hundreds of dollars while visiting Tokyo.
 The underlying question is whether or not the dishes are worth the price.
+Winning a Streamy Award, "Worth It" has been credited with changing how people approach food criticism online, actively comparing quality with price points worldwide (per SBS).

 18. Somebody Feed Phil